Fast methods for denoising matrix completion formulations, with applications to robust seismic data interpolation: Numerical experiments

-In the second example, we interpolated missing traces of a monochromatic frequency slice (of size $354 \times 354)$, extracted from Gulf of Suez data set.
-We subsampled the frequency slice by randomly removing the $50\%$ of shots and performed the missing-trace interpolation in (m-h) domain.
-We compares the SNR and computation time for a fixed set of iterations and $\eta$.
-The rank of the factors was set to $35$.
-The seismic example in table \ref{table3} shows the results.
-Once again, both the classic SPG$\ell_1$ algorithm and LR are faster than TFOCS.
-Moreover, on this larger example LR is also significantly faster than SPG$\ell_1$.
-Note that our implementation of LR does not take advantage of the clever residual formation idea discussed in section~\ref{sec:efficiency}, since we form the full matrix $LR^T$ each time to compute the residual.
-Implementing a routine that only computes the entries required to compare with $b$ would introduce additional savings (in this case, we would expect the LR formulation to be twice as fast).
-In the quality of recovery, both SPG$\ell_1$ and LR have better SNR than TFOCS.
-LR achieves lower SNR than SPG$\ell_1$ for high error thresholds, but better results for lower thresholds.
+The comparisons are done using three different data sets.
+In the first example, we interpolated missing traces of a monochromatic slice (of size $354 \times 354)$, extracted from Gulf of Suez data set.
+We subsampled the frequency slice by randomly removing the $50\%$ of shots and performed the missing-trace interpolation in the midpoint-offset (m-h) domain.
+We compares the SNR, computation time and iterations for a fixed set of $\eta$.
+The rank of the factors was set to $28$.
+The seismic example in table \ref{table5} shows the results.
+Both the classic SPG$\ell_1$ algorithm and LR are faster than TFOCS.
+In the quality of recovery, both SPG$\ell_1$ and LR have better SNR than TFOCS. \black{In this case LR is faster than SPG$\ell_1$ by a factor of 15 (see Table~\ref{table5}). }